 o Keep combustibles at least three feet away from the source of heat.

 o When disposing of cooled ashes, do not use paper or plastic containers to remove them, instead use a metal container.
 Ashes will insulate hot embers long after the fire is considered out.
-Store the ashes away from combustible materials even if in a metal container.
+Store the ashes outside away from combustible materials even if in a metal container.

 o Licensed chimney cleaning companies may be found in the phone book or advertisement flyers to have your chimney checked by a professional. |